Residency

 Over the course of 10 classroom sessions, students will gain an understanding of theme and story through performance-based activities.
 Each session is student-centered, informed by Learning for Justice's Anti-Bias Framework, and will provide participants with the opportunity to draw personal connections, integrate elements of current cultural and social events, and take ownership of the experience.

-The Residency culminates in an in-school performance for the community that showcases student work.
+The Residency culminates in a performance for the community that showcases student work.
 Under the creative guidance of their Teaching Artist, students will build this showcase in a collaborative and explorative manner.

 Previous Residency showcases have featured the following formats: